 Recent decades have seen huge advances in the terminal tackle available to sea anglers.
-One of the most popular developments has seen anglers move away from making rigs with old fashioned dropper knots and instead using crimps and beads to trap a swivel in place and tie the hooklength to this.
+One of the most popular developments has seen anglers move away from making rigs with old fashioned dropper knots.
+Instead, crimps and beads are now used to trap a swivel in place and create a point where a hooklength (snood) can be attached to the rig.

 Using a trapped swivel for hooklengths offers a number of advantages: